Beetle Removal Edmonton - Major Pest Control

 Freezing infested foodstuffs at -18 °C for six days will kill all stages of the O. mercator life cycle.
 Infestations always center around a food source used for breeding, and the identification and removal of all infested foodstuffs will eliminate the population.

-The Hylotrupes, or Old House Borer Beetle, is a monotypic genus of woodboring beetles in the family Cerambycidae, the longhorn beetles.
+The Hylotrupes, commonly called the Old House Borer Beetle, represents a single-species genus within the Cerambycidae family of longhorn beetles.

 Latridiidae (sometimes spelled “Lathridiidae“) is a family of tiny, little-known beetles commonly called plaster beetles or minute brown scavenger beetles.
 Adult beetles in this family are some shade of brown and between 1.2 and 2 mm in length.